 What does this clear pattern tell us about the nature of suicidality?
 In our view, this means that there is no simple recipe for self-injurious thoughts and behaviors.
 In other words, there is no magic factor or combination of 3-4 (or even 23-24) factors that will account for all or even a sizable portion of these thoughts and behaviors.
-Accurate suicidality prediction (and cause) will likely take the consideration of a large number of factors (i.e., at least 50, maybe hundreds).
+Accurate suicidality prediction (and cause) will likely take the consideration of a large number of factors.
+We estimate that this will require a diverse set of 50-500 predictors for consistent 95% accuracy of eventual suicidal behavior (i.e., the who question), and ~10,000 for consistent 95% accuracy of the specific date of suicidal behavior (i.e., the when question).
 It also suggests that there will be no determinate recipe for self-injurious thoughts and behaviors.
 This means that there's likely no one magic formula (even if the formula includes 800 things).
 Instead, suicidality prediction/cause is likely indeterminate, meaning that there may be a near-infinite set of factor combinations that could accurately account for suicidality (similar to how there are near-infinite solutions [and non-solutions] to the equation X + Y = 1).
 In short, the nature of suicidality (and its causes and predictors) appears to be complex and indeterminate (vs. simple and determinate).
 This conclusion is further supported by recent machine learning evidence from our group and several other groups.
 Simple algorithms (even those that consider hundreds of factors) are poor predictors of suicidality, but complex algorithms using these same factors are accurate.
 Consistent with indeterminacy, there is no one magical algorithm -- very different algorithms can produce similarly good predictive accuracy on the same data set.

 What does this clear pattern tell us about risk assessment protocols, risk factor/warning signs guidelines, and clinician judgment?
 Unfortunately, these meta-analyses represent conclusive evidence that traditional risk assessment protocols, risk factor/warning signs guidelines, and clinician judgement are too inaccurate to be clinically helpful.
 These methods produce a tremendous amount of false negatives and false positives.
 At present, there is no better alternative available for clinical use.
 Our group, along with a few others, are attempting to remedy this situation by figuring out how to integrate accurate machine learning risk algorithms into clinical practice.